FOREX -Dollar dips, oil's drop hits Norwegian crown, Canadian dollar

 After retreating as much as 2.5 percent in the first two weeks of October, the dollar index has since taken all that back and more.
 Its advance reaffirmed the market consensus that it is in the first stages of a multi-year push higher.

-That picture was reinforced by the Bank of Japan's surprise move last week to ease monetary policy further, weakening the yen and raising questions about the European Central Bank meeting this week.
+That picture was reinforced by the Bank of Japan's surprise move last week to ease monetary policy further, weakening the yen and raising questions about a European Central Bank meeting this week.

+The ECB is pushing ahead with a number of measures to spur the moribund euro zone economy, but many analysts expect it will have to take more dramatic action in the months ahead.
+That will pump more euros into the system and weaken the currency.

 Dealers said the expiry of 5 billion euros of options at $1.2500 on Tuesday was keeping markets close to that level.